Panda, Tiny & Polar

 Rats are very sensitive creatures and they share very strong bonds with their cage mates, as well as us humans.
 Only a few days after Tiny’s death we realised Panda was struggling.
 Rather like Tiny, Panda’s energy levels and appetite started to drop off, however Panda had more of a sadness about him, rather than the tiredness we felt from Tiny.
 The main difference we saw between Tiny’s illness and Panda’s behaviour is that Panda wanted to be alone.
 If his brother, Polar, tried to cuddle up to him, Panda would immediately get up and shuffle off.
 He was also behaving funny with us, rejecting our attention and being very grumpy.

-We are so relived to have our cuddly boy Panda back to his old self again.
+We are so relieved to have our cuddly boy Panda back to his old self again.

 I am very, very sad to say that our silly boy Polar has passed away yesterday.
 After Tiny’s death and Panda being so upset, we had been spoiling the boys with a lot of extra treats, nothing naughty mind; bran flakes, a bit of our dinner and some fresh bread.
 They had been loving it, but about a week ago I noticed Polar’s eating was slowing down.
 His appetite was still the same, but he was taking longer to get through his food, and his fur was starting to look a little scruffy, in every other way he was fine.
 The boys are getting on a bit, and they were never big fans of running around at the best of times so his activity level didn’t noticably change.
 Even so, we knew our little guy wasn’t okay.